Said Halim Pasha

 Mehmed Said Halim Pasha (سعيد حليم پاشا; Sait Halim Paşa; 18 or 28 January 1865 or 19 February 1864 – 6 December 1921) was a writer and statesman who served as the Grand Vizier of the Ottoman Empire from 1913 to 1917.
-He is said to be one of the perpetrators of the Armenian genocide and later assassinated by Arshavir Shirakian as part of Operation Nemesis, a retribution campaign to kill genocidiers.
+He is said to be one of the perpetrators of the Armenian genocide and he was later assassinated by Arshavir Shirakian as part of Operation Nemesis, a retribution campaign to kill genocidiers.
 It is unsure if he was actually involved, as he did not hold much political power and was kept in the dark on most matters of state by members of the Central Committee of the CUP.

 Early life

 Mehmed Said Halim was born at the palace of Shubra in Cairo, Egypt to Muhammad Abd al-Halim Pasha, one of the sons of Muhammed Ali Pasha, the founder of the Khedivet of Egypt.
 He was of Albanian origin.
 In 1870, he and his family settled in Istanbul.
 He was educated by private teachers, and learned Arabic, Persian, English, and French.
 He later studied political science in Switzerland.

 In 1890 or 1895, he married Emine İnci Tosun, daughter of Mehmed Tosun Pasha.

 In the late 1890s the Prince Said Halim Pasha Palace in Downtown Cairo was built for him by the Italian architect Antonio Lasciac.